 This is the final eviction notice to the tenant and allows them time to move out on their own before a sheriff removes them from their rented premises.
 In Pennsylvania, the writ is normally issued to a landlord 5 days after a judgment is issued.

 Landlord rights include evicting a problem tenant.
-That said, it’s important that you abide by all the landlord-tenant laws and Pennsylvania eviction laws.
+That said, it’s important that you abide by all the landlord-tenant laws, security deposit laws, and Pennsylvania eviction laws.
 Doing so will protect you and your investment property.
 However, laws are always being updated which can make it difficult to stay informed.

 For help managing your properties and staying on top of all rental laws and regulations consider hiring the services of a professional property management company like DeSantis Property Management.
 Their team of experts will be able to answer any questions you may have!
 Contact them today to learn more about their services.